-If you’ve moved to America from another country you will understand how difficult it is to get a credit card without credit history.
-Luckily there’s a business out there that is here to help, CreditStacks!
-They will lend based on your income and employment, which will help you build credit more quickly and have access to more money when you need it.
+If you've moved to America from another country you will understand how difficult it is to get a credit card without a credit history.
+Luckily there are businesses out there that is here to help!
+Some will even assist you based on your home-country credit score (even if you didn't realize you had one) which will help you build credit more quickly and have access to more money when you need it!

 As an example, you could deposit with the bank $500 that you will no longer have access to and they give you a $500 secured credit card.
 This card operates just as if it were a “real” credit card, but they hold the money to keep their loan of $500 to you secure (the name is genius).

 These are provided by your bank and you just have to walk into a branch once you've got a bank account already and ask them for one of these cards.
 They'll likely be eager to help and the process shouldn't be too difficult at all.

 Use it often, use the tips below in maintaining a good credit score, and you'll be well on your way!
 The key is to keep paying this one off as much as possible because your credit limit is going to be low.
 Keeping your “usage” (see below) low is going to be your best bet.

 First Credit Card Option 2: Nova Credit

 Nova Credit offers a service that helps move your credit score from your home country (yep, turns out even if you didn't know it, your banks were keeping tally) and translates that into a score in the United States (you now have “international credit”)!

 What does this mean?
 It means that with Nova Credit, you can get your first credit card through their system.
 They've got a whole array of options and it's growing every day.
 I've personally pulled my credit data over from Australia and it's helped me get the ball rolling in the early days of my time in the United States!